 Giving Compass' Take:

-• What are the challenges of finding balance between social and financial gains?
+- What are the challenges of finding an appropriate balance between social and financial gains?
 How can donors help corporations reach their CSR goals?

 The private sector has come a long way with regard to corporate social responsibility (CSR) since Milton Friedman’s infamous declaration in The New York Times in 1970 that “The social responsibility of a business is to increase its profits.”
 That said, many corporations still default to surface-level actions when it comes to CSR.
 They pay lip service, donate funds at arm’s length to one cause or another, or relegate most CSR activities to a small task-force.